-How rethinking recruitment can help the hospitality industry bounce back from the staffing shortage
+How Re-Thinking Hospitality Recruitment can help the industry bounce back from the staffing shortage

-For the industry to bounce back from the current staffing shortage, hard truths must be accepted and huge changes must be made.
+For the industry to bounce back from the current staffing shortage, hard truths must be accepted and huge changes must be made and re-thinking hospitality recruitment.
 That was the conclusion made by speakers at the virtual Staffing Summit, sponsored by Stint and in partnership with VisitEngland.
 Kathleen Hall reports.